CalderaWP/caldera/README.md

 * If a package depends on something, define that dependency in it's composer.json.
 * The command `composer merge` updates root composer.json

+Each package should have these commands:
+* `composer test`
+* `composer fixes`

 ### Testing
-Tests should go in the sub-packages, and be run with `composer test`
+Tests should go in the sub-packages.

-From root directory `composer test` will run all tests.
+* From root directory `composer test` will run all tests of all packages.
+* From root directory `composer fixes` will run phpcs fixes on all packages.

 ### JavaScript
 https://github.com/nareshbhatia/lerna-workspaces-react-es6